 The Role of Underlayment in Protecting Your Roof

 When it comes to your roof, most homeowners focus on shingles, tiles, or metal panels.
 However, one of the most important components of your roof system is something you might not see: the underlayment.
 While it may be hidden from view, the underlayment plays a crucial role in ensuring your roof’s durability, water resistance, and overall performance.
-Let’s take a closer look at why underlayment is so essential and how it protects your home.

 What is Roof Underlayment?